 Bovine TB costs taxpayers over £100 million every year and England has the highest incidence rate of the disease in Europe.
 Evidence shows that badgers do transmit bovine TB to cattle and contribute to the persistence of the disease.
 There is no single measure that will provide an easy answer to beating the disease which is why we are pursuing a range of interventions to eradicate it, including tighter cattle movement controls, regular testing and vaccinations.

 There are numerous reports on this issue, which is why we commissioned one thorough and independent review conducted by Professor Sir Charles Godfray to assess the government’s goal of eradicating the disease by 2038.
-The report found that the badger cull has a “modest” but significant impact on managing bovine TB.
+The reviewers concluded that the evidence from the current badger cull shows a positive effect on cattle TB incidence, “consistent” with that seen in previous scientific studies in the UK and RoI.
 Data published in 2018 also shows a 58% reduction in the disease in Gloucestershire and 21% in Somerset after two years of culling, compared to un-culled areas.

 The government recognises that it is essential that culling is humane.
 Licensing is not done lightly and farmers, contractors and Natural England themselves take the welfare of badgers very seriously.